 5. Dementia Dogs Project

 The National Lottery has supported the Dementia Dogs Project, which helps those caring for loved ones with early stage dementia by providing assistance dogs in Scotland.
 Dementia Dogs have received £314,000 of funding through The National Lottery.

 6. The Hendrix Flat

-The legendary rock guitarist’s flat at 23 Brook Street, London was permanently restored thanks to a grant from The National Lottery in 2014.
+The legendary rock guitarist’s flat at 23 Brook Street, London was permanently restored thanks to £1.2 million in funding from The National Lottery in 2014.

 7. James Nesbitt

 Star of the film Bloody Sunday, patron of WAVE Trauma, Action Cancer, and Big Telly Company; and Chancellor of Ulster University - all recipients of National Lottery funding.

 8. Sir Chris Hoy and Victoria Pendleton

 Gold medal winning Olympians whose careers culminated at London 2012; the games that would not have been possible without National Lottery funding.